Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 Pathological discharge from the sphenoid sinus

-Damage to the cranial nerves
+Damage to cranial nerves

 All visual, olfactory and nervous disorders usually disappear after complete cure sphenoiditis.